 Fix 3 – Disable Windows Ink Workspace

-Windows Ink Workspace is a new feature of Windows 10 designed to improve the users’ experience with their digital pens.
+Windows Ink Workspace is a new feature designed to improve the users’ experience with their digital pens on Windows 10.
 While in some cases, it doesn’t bring the expected result and can cause brush lags or other similar issues with your pens.
-Try removing it via the following steps and see how things go.
+Simply remove it via the following steps and see how things go.

 - On your keyboard, press the Windows logo key and R at the same time to open the Run command.
 Then type regedit in the field and click OK.

 - Navigate to the following path on the left pane:

 If you don’t see this folder, right-click the Microsoft key and select New > Key to create WindowsInkWorkspace.